Starmapo/FNF-PsychEngine-Extra/README.md

 * Custom time signatures (3/4, 6/8, etc.)
 * Custom UI skins (notes, splashes, ratings, countdown, etc.)
 * Character groups (more than one player, opponent, and GF)
+* Separate voices for the player and opponent (by adding a 'VoicesDad' file)
 * Gameplay Changers: Play opponent's chart, Song playback speed
 * Go to options from in-game (no progress lost!)
 * More Lua functions